boguszjelinski/stocks/README.md

 ```

 ## Yahoo
-I have downloaded price and dividend data directly from Yahoo website in 2016 when they were available.
+I downloaded price and dividend data directly from Yahoo website in 2016 when they were available.
 I have created dataset with splits separately.
 These were CSV files, with prices:

     Date,Open,High,Low,Close,Volume,Adj Close
     2016-06-24,92.910004,94.660004,92.650002,93.400002,72894000,93.400002